Alexandre-Louis-Robert Girardin d'Ermenonville: July Revolution and Later Life

 During the July Revolution of 1830, Girardin undertook a final diplomatic mission to Paris for Charles X. He was tasked with securing a 600,000 franc advance on the sale of the king's personal property, money which he successfully delivered to Charles X at Cherbourg just before his exile.
 Mocked by revolutionaries as "the general of the rabbits," his public life and court role as premier veneur ended with the revolution, and he was placed on availability (mis en disponibilité).

 After 1830, Girardin engaged in a variety of activities.
-He composed satirical songs directed against King Louis-Philippe.
-He also entered the business world, acting as a front man (prête-nom) for the newspaper Le Garde national (1830–1832) and later as the manager for a company selling coatings called Le Sécheur in 1838.
+He composed satirical songs directed against King Louis Philippe I. He also entered the business world, acting as a front man (prête-nom) for the newspaper Le Garde national (1830–1832) and later as the manager for a company selling coatings called Le Sécheur in 1838.
 He is also noted to have worked as a tutor (rèpétiteur) and, by 1846, was in the entourage of the wife of his former commander, Marshal Berthier.

 Girardin was placed on reserve status at various times (1824, 1827, 1830).
 He was included in the reserve cadre of the general staff in 1831 and 1839.
 He was admitted to retirement on 12 April 1848, but was recalled to the reserve cadre in December 1852 (effective January 1853).
 He died in Paris on 5 August 1855.